-When Johnson and Bethel leadership decided that the church would be more effective on their own, they recommended to the congregation that they vote to become independent from the Assemblies of God.
+When Johnson and Bethel’s leadership decided that the church would be more effective on its own, they recommended to the congregation that they vote to become independent from the Assemblies of God.
 (Also see Assemblies of God vs Foursquare: What’s the Difference?)

 Johnson invited representatives from the denomination to the church who spoke to the congregation after which the membership took another voting and again opted to become independent.